LetMeR00t/TA-thehive-cortex/README.md

 ### Accounts

 You have to set up your accounts/instances configuration.
 An account is used to authenticate to one instance.
-You have to add every account you need to use and store the API Key as the password (**username/password authentication is only supported for TheHive, not Cortex, we recommand you to use an API key**)
+You have to add every account you need to use and store the API Key as the password (**username/password authentication is only supported for TheHive, not Cortex, we recommend you to use an API key**)

 1. Go to the **TheHive/Cortex application > Settings > Configuration** (in the navigation bar)
 2. Under **Accounts**, you need to add any account you want to use with TheHive/Cortex